jeanslack/Videomass/README.md

-# **Videomass** provides a graphical interface for audio and video conversions through FFmpeg.
+# **Videomass** is not a converter.
+It provides a graphical interface to writing presets for FFmpeg.

 * [Videomass on PyPi](https://pypi.org/project/videomass/)
 * [GitHub Page](https://github.com/jeanslack/Videomass)